m-herbold/P1D_Mocks/README.md

 - `--N_mocks`:
   - Number of mocks to generate per redshift (default: 1).

+- `--output_dir`:
+  - Optionally provide an output directory for the plots and files.
+  - Will create a path if one does not exist already.
+  - If not specified, will default to the current working directory.

 - Plotting flags (all optional, default off):
   - `--plot_gaussian_field`
   - `--plot_gaussian_power`